BrandXX/open-webui/pipelines/deepresearch/README.md

-# SmolAgents Deep Research Pipeline
+# SmolAgents Deep Research Pipeline (Currently in Development)

 **A pipeline designed to initiate and manage comprehensive research tasks using Open-WebUI integrated with SmolAgents.**